Terms

 Note

-As you can see from its semantics, an exact is just a shorthand of a "hole-application".
+As you can see from its semantics, an exact is just a shorthand for a "hole-application" that fills in implicit parameters.

 ADT Formation